-And as you embark on your tour to explore some of the best temples in Vietnam across cities like Ho Chi Minh, Hanoi, and more, make sure you do not miss out on these six best ones in the country.
+And as you embark on your tour to explore some of the best temples in Vietnam across cities like Ho Chi Minh, Hanoi, and more, make sure you do not miss out on these seven best ones in the country.

 1. Tran Quoc Pagoda